Baseflow/XF-Material-Library/README.md

 2. `PrimaryVariant` - A tonal variation of the `Primary` color.
 Used for coloring the status bar.

 3. `Secondary` - Accents select parts of your UI.
-If not defined, it will use the `Primary` color. `MaterialButton` and `MaterialCircularLoadingView` uses this color value as their default accent color.
+If not defined, it will use the `Primary` color. `MaterialButton` (including the buttons in [Alert Dialogs](#alert-dialog)) and `MaterialCircularLoadingView` uses this color value as their default accent color.

 4. `SecondaryVariant` - A tonal variation of the `Secondary` color.